Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Kate Storm in a red dress standing outside the Museum of Romantic Life, one of the most peaceful hidden gems in Paris

-While enormous Clignancourt is usually touted as the most popular flea market for visitors to Paris, the slightly-more-secret Vanves flea market is an excellent, less-overwhelming alternative.
+While enormous Clignancourt is usually touted as the most popular flea market for visitors to Paris, the slightly-more-secret Vanves Flea Market is an excellent and less overwhelming alternative.

-Boasting a large array of small, quirky goods that are easy to carry with you when it’s time to leave Paris, perusing the 350 or so stalls at Vanves flea market is the perfect offbeat Paris sightseeing experience on a Saturday or Sunday morning.
+Boasting a large array of small, quirky goods that are easy to carry with you when it’s time to leave Paris, perusing the 350 or so stalls at Vanves flea market is the perfect offbeat Paris sightseeing experience.

 Be sure to bring cash if you think you might like to pick up a souvenir!